 Each pilot has a name and optional instructor rating.
 A pilot, who is also an instructor can have two roles.
 It can be either a normal pilot, when flying as PIC or an instructor, when flying in this role.

-On startup, you will be asked to select the pilot and instructor for the flight, if for each role, at least one person is found from previous pilot entries.)
+On startup, you will be asked to select the pilot and instructor for the flight.
+Emsis asks only if more than one pilot/instructor is provided.